Olympic Forest Park

 The park features many walking paths and a jogging path.
 Several small islands in the lake are linked by bridges.
 The south-east end of the lake has a handful of carnival rides for children.

-The South Gate of Forest Park Station of the Beijing Subway is located at the south entrance to the park.

 Layout

 The Beijing Olympic Forest Park is located on the northern end of the city's north–south central meridian, where the Forbidden City palace is also situated and is divided by the North Fifth Ring Road.
 The park is composed of a Northern Garden and a Southern Garden which is connected by an ecological bridge that extends over the Beijing's expressway.
 Within these two garden sections are various features such as the Yangshan Mountain, Aohai Sea, large-scale flower fields, and artificial wetland.
 The park also contains large sports fields like the National Tennis Center, football field, and hockey field.

 Southern Garden

 The Southern Garden is an area of around 1.5 mi2 and is well known for the Yangshan Mountain and Aohai Sea.
 In addition to these two sites, there is a man-made wetland in the northwest area of the Southern Gardens which has a transparent underwater corridor; to the west of the corridor is a small waterfall that cascades down in tiers.
 Also, during the 2008 Olympic Games, tennis, shooting, and hockey competitions were held in the west of the Southern Garden in three large stadiums adjacent to each other.
 As of today, only the National Tennis Center remains for its original purpose; there is a large-scale green field in place of the shooting range while the hockey field was reconstructed for football.
 There are other fields for various sports in the northwest corner of the Southern Garden such as football, basketball, and badminton.